Symplectic singularities arising from algebras of symmetric tensors: Symplectic singularity from the quintic del Pezzo threefold

 \subsection{Acknowledgments}

-The authors thank Michel Brion and Boris Pasquier for helpful discussions on horospherical varieties.
-J.~Liu is supported by the National Key Research and Development Program of China (No. 2021YFA1002300) and the Youth Innovation Promotion Association CAS.
+The authors thank Michel Brion and Boris Pasquier for helpful discussions on horospherical varieties. { We are very grateful to the two anonymous referees for their detailed and pertinent reports which help us to improve this paper.} J.~Liu is supported by the National Key Research and Development Program of China (No. 2021YFA1002300) and the Youth Innovation Promotion Association CAS.
 Both authors are supported by the CAS Project for Young Scientists in Basic Research (No. YSBR-033) and the NSFC grant (No. 12288201).